Asjas/prisma-redis-middleware/README.md

 - 14
 - 16

-## Default Cached queries
+## Default Cached Methods

-Here is a list of all the query methods that are currently cached by default in `prisma-redis-middleware`.
+Here is a list of all the Prisma methods that are currently cached by default in `prisma-redis-middleware`.

 - findUnique
 - findFirst